-Espresso Coffee Machines - UK Reviews & Buying Guide
+Espresso Coffee Machines - UK Reviews & Useful Buying Tips

 On this page we look at "espresso" coffee machines or coffee makers.
 For many UK people buying an espresso machine is the next step in their relationship with coffee.
 For the main part they are keen to seriously take their coffee making and coffee brewing to the next level.

 In terms of a very brief history the first espresso machine was invented in France around 1822.
 It was however in 1884, that the first patent for an espresso machine was made in Italy by a man called Angelo Moriondo from Turin.

 Luigi Bezerra from Milan then improved and made changes to this design, and since then the espresso machine has been developed by many of the brands that we know today.

 This is a long article, and I know some of you will not have time to read it all.
 So, if you simply want to know, which is the best espresso coffee machine, then we would recommend the Sage BES810BSS the Duo Temp Pro Espresso Machine

 This is a very high quality machine, for making espresso, and all the other favourites like cappuccino, latte and mocha.

 Today there are three main types of espresso machine available on the market which are classified into:

 - Manual - the buyer does all of the work and pulls what is called a pump handle to make the espresso

 - Semi-automatic - this is a machine that requires some manual work but much of the other processes are automated.
 That includes automatic pump controls and boiler temperature settings